Flexin1981/gin_django_auth/ReadMe.md

 - Secure Gin routes with a Django session cookie
 - Adding login handler to create session on the django server
+- Support for multiple flavours of sql database

 <h3>Installation</h2>